rijff24/receiptAI/CONTRIBUTING.md

 # Contributing to ScannerAI

 Thank you for taking the time to contribute to ScannerAI!
-This project is a community-driven fork of the ONS Data Science Campus receipt scanner.
+This project is a community-maintained fork of the [receipt_scanner](https://github.com/datasciencecampus/receipt_scanner) project originally developed by the Data Science Campus at the Office for National Statistics.
 Together we can keep the tool robust, privacy-preserving, and easy to use.

 ## Ways to Help